UltimaVanguard/personal-blog/README.md

 ## Description

-I am creating a portfolio website as a place to store the work I create in a central location and as a way to easily link employers to my work.
-I also used this as a test for myself on trying a mobile-first approach.
+I am creating a personal blog page to keep track of what I am learning in class and use it as a way to put down my thoughts on certain subjects, any gotchas.
+A place to keep my thoughts in one place to use as a review for myself later.

 ## Installation